-On March 16, 2007, PDL filed a civil action against Alexion in the U.S. District Court for the District of Delaware.
+On March 16, 2007, PDL BioPharma, Inc., or PDL, filed a civil action against Alexion in the U.S. District Court for the District of Delaware.
 PDL claims willful infringement by Alexion of PDL patents due to sales of Soliris.
 PDL seeks unspecified damages, but no less than a reasonable royalty, plus attorney's fees.
-Alexion has denied PDL's claims.
+We have denied PDL's claims.
 In addition, we filed counterclaims seeking declarations of non-infringement and invalidity of PDL patents U.S. no. 5,693,761, no. 5,693,762 and no. 6,180,370 B1.